 The foundation of ‘more life’ lies in the understanding that everyday is a new day to cease.

-Watching each airplane descend from the skies was symbolic of freedom—as airports became the gateway to dreams.
-When I say I’m still the little boy who rode his bike to the airport to watch airplanes land, the only difference today is that I have a few extra buc’s to get much further than runway 28 L. And it’s still the same sun shining on me today as it was the day I was born.
+As airports became the gateway to dreams, watching each airplane descend from the skies, the experience was symbolic of freedom.
+When I say I’m still the little boy who rode his bike to the airport to watch airplanes land, the only difference today, I have a few extra buc’s to get much further than runway 28 L. And it’s still the same sun shining on me today as it was the day I was born.

-Recognizing my journey comes to full fruition with every affirming accomplishment, I want the world to see the story I manifested—because if you’ve read this far, you too are now my affirmation.
+Recognizing my journey comes to full fruition with every affirming accomplishment, I want the world to see the story I manifested—because if you’ve read this far, you’re now my affirmation.

 I dreamt a dream that was in the wildest of my mother’s.
 But I’m successful because she told me to be whatever I wanted to be.
 The human mind is so complex, not even our conscious fundamentals are understood on the most basic governing levels.
 What you’re reading is nothing more than a plan once thought of through inspiration, exploration, courage and wit, sought out through beliefs of abundance taking us further than the sky.